 Section 1.
-Active membership.
-The following persons shall be eligible for active membership in USPTA.
-Active members in good standing shall be the only members of USPTA entitled to vote:
+Active Membership.
+The following persons shall be eligible for active membership in USPTA:

 Section 2.
-Honorary membership.
+Honorary Membership.
 Those persons who have made an outstanding contribution to racquet sports or to USPTA shall be eligible to become honorary members.
-Honorary membership shall be proposed to and voted on by the Executive Committee, which shall, annually, determine the privileges and obligations of honorary membership.
+Honorary membership shall be proposed to and voted on by the Executive Committee, which shall determine the privileges and obligations of honorary membership.

 Section 4.
-Admission to membership.
-An applicant for active membership must apply to the World Headquarters on a standard application form, which will be supplied on request by the World Headquarters.
-Upon receiving a properly completed application, the World Headquarters will process it and, in cooperation with the division of the area in which the applicant resides, will complete the admission procedure.
+Admission to Membership.
+An applicant for active membership must apply to the World Headquarters on a standard application form, which will be available on-line at the USPTA website by the World Headquarters.
+Upon receiving a properly completed application, the World Headquarters will process it and, in cooperation with the Division of the area in which the applicant resides, will complete the admission procedure.

 Section 5.
-Applicant from area where no division.
-Where an application is made from an area not encompassed by a USPTA division, the World Headquarters will arrange for testing the applicant and finally determine whether or not the applicant will become a member of the Association.
+Applicant from outside of the United States.
+Where an applicant is made from outside of the United States the World Headquarters will provide instructions to assist the applicant to complete the certification process to become a member of the Association.

 Section 9.
 Re-admission.
-If a member of USPTA voluntarily withdraws from the Association for any reason, he or she may be re-admitted under terms and conditions which shall be set from time to time by the Executive Committee.
+If a member of USPTA voluntarily withdraws, is suspended or dropped from the Association for any reason, the individual may be re-admitted under terms and conditions which shall be set from time to time by the Executive Committee.

 Article III — Dues

 Section 1.
 Dues and other charges.
-An applicant for membership shall pay a non-refundable application fee to the World Headquarters, which shall accompany his or her application.
+An applicant for membership shall pay a non-refundable application fee to the World Headquarters, which shall accompany their application.
 Annual dues for all categories of membership shall be set from time to time by the Executive Committee, which will also have the power to determine, from time to time, whether or not some members will be completely excused from paying dues because of length of active membership in the Association.
-The World Headquarters will send the initial bill to each member for dues by November 1.
-Any member whose dues are not received by the World Headquarters in accordance with the dues payment policy authorized by the Board shall receive a second bill, which upon the determination of the World Headquarters may contain a penalty amount.
-If dues are not received within thirty (30) days of the sending of the second bill, a notice of suspension may be sent out by the World Headquarters, and thereafter the member will be dropped from the rolls of the Association.
+The World Headquarters will notify each member of the payment requirements and due date for their annual dues.
+Any member whose dues are not received by the World Headquarters by the due date shall receive notice that they a delinquent in their dues, which upon the determination of the World Headquarters may contain a late penalty amount.
+If dues are not received by January 31st the member may be suspended from member benefits and services but shall have until June 30th to pay their dues and complete any outstanding certification requirements.
+If the member does not complete the requirements and pay their dues by June 30th the member will be dropped from the rolls of the Association.

 Article IV — Divisions

 Section 5.
-Transfer from one division to another.
-A member desiring to transfer from one division to another shall notify the World Headquarters, which will notify the old and new divisions.
+Transfer from one Division to another.
+A member desiring to transfer from one Division to another shall notify the World Headquarters, which will adjust the membership roster for the old and new Divisions.

 Section 7.
-Power of World Headquarters and divisions.
-Whenever any conflict exists between the directives of the Executive Committee or the Board of Directors and the divisions, the directives of the Executive Committee and Board of Directors shall prevail.
-The divisions are administrative units of USPTA and are not separate entities.
-No division shall be incorporated or shall otherwise act in regard to any state or governmental agency without the express permission of the World Headquarters.
-In the event a division does act in a manner contrary to the directives of the Executive Committee or the Board of Directors, the Board of Directors shall have the power to take the funds and property of the division and hold these funds and property as trustee, pending a resolution of the conflict with the division.
-Whenever in these bylaws the term “funds and property” of the division is used, it shall be understood that the “division’s property” is the property of USPTA and that the “division’s funds and property” are merely held by the division on behalf of the Association.
-USPTA does not surrender at any time its title or interest in the funds or property of the various divisions.
+Power of World Headquarters and Divisions.
+Whenever any conflict exists between the directives of the Executive Committee or the Board of Directors and the Divisions, the directives of the Executive Committee and Board of Directors shall prevail.
+The Divisions are administrative units of USPTA and are not separate entities.
+No Division shall be incorporated or shall otherwise act in regard to any state or governmental agency without the express permission of the World Headquarters.
+In the event a Division does act in a manner contrary to the directives of the Executive Committee or the Board of Directors, the Board of Directors shall have the power to take the funds and property that had been allocated to the Division and hold these funds and property as trustee, pending a resolution of the conflict with the Division.
+Whenever in these Bylaws the term “funds and property” of the Division is used, it shall be understood that the “Division’s property” is the property of USPTA and that the “Division’s funds and property” are merely held by the Division on behalf of the Association.
+USPTA does not surrender at any time its title or interest in the funds or property of the various Divisions.

 Section 8.
-Accountability of divisional Treasurer.
-Each division Treasurer shall provide financial reports to the World Headquarters accounting for all funds received or disbursed in his or her division.
-Annually, or at more frequent intervals at the discretion of the national Board of Directors, the division Treasurer will provide an accounting to the CEO/ED on forms prescribed by the Treasurer.
+Accountability of Division Treasurer.
+Each Division Treasurer or Executive Director shall provide financial reports to the World Headquarters accounting for all funds received or disbursed in their Division.
+Annually, or at more frequent intervals at the discretion of the national Board of Directors, the Division Treasurer or Executive Director will provide an accounting to the CEO/ED and Director of Finance of the USPTA on forms prescribed by the USPTA World Headquarters.

 Section 9.
-Subdivisions or sections.
-A division may organize itself into subdivisions or sections for the purpose of more efficient administration.
+Districts or Regions.
+A Division may organize itself into Districts or Regions for the purpose of more efficient administration.